-243 See Acquisti, Taylor & Wagman, supra note 25 (where it is shown that under a simple setting of price discriminating sellers, different privacy policies with respect to consumers' preferences can benefit some consumers while harming others).
-Some matching can lead to separation on dimensions that society has deemed harmful, independent of the question whether the harms are-or are deemed privacy harms per se.
+&lt;sup>189 See, for instance, Taylor and Wagman, supra note 67, where it is shown that under a simple setting of price discriminating sellers, different privacy policies with respect to consumers' preferences can benefit some consumers while harming others.

+&lt;sup>190 Some matching can lead to separation on dimensions that society has deemed harmful, independent of the question whether the harms are - or are deemed - privacy harms per se.
 For example, due to their discriminatory impact (e.g., race, religion, gender, or sexual orientation).
-In addition, even matching that society has not necessarily deemed harmful - for instance, the use of information to target vulnerable populations who are more likely to fall for fraudulent or deceptive product offerings (e.g., "sucker lists")-can be dissipative, as this type of matching, when there are no externalities, may constitute a transfer of wealth from a gullible consumer to a potential fraudster; when there are negative externalities, such matching can reduce total welfare.
-To the extent that these types of segmentation are discriminatory or lead to deception, they can be addressed under antidiscrimination laws or under the FTC's deception or unfairness authority.
+In addition, even matching that society has not necessarily deemed harmful - for instance, the use of information to target vulnerable populations who are more likely to fall for fraudulent or deceptive product offerings (e.g., "sucker lists") - can be dissipative, as this type of matching, when there are no externalities, may constitute a transfer of wealth from a gullible consumer to a potential fraudster; when there are negative externalities, such matching can reduce total welfare.
+To the extent that these types of segmentation are discriminatory or lead to deception, they can be addressed under anti-discrimination laws or under the FTC's deception or unfairness authority.
 At the same time, some matching predictions may lead to inaccuracies that result in denial of opportunities to a subset of consumers (e.g., credit or employment).
 Because firms have incentives to correctly classify consumers, it is uncertain that regulatory intervention can improve market incentives.
 Further, with respect to credit, the Fair Credit Reporting Act provides consumers with broad inspection and correction rights.
+See, e.g., Cooper, supra note 177; Burke, et al., supra note 65; Kim & Wagman, supra note 123.
+Caveats may exist if consumers may seek to avoid such separation by expending efforts.
+See, e.g., Vincent Conitzer, et al., Hide and Seek: Costly Consumer Privacy in a Market with Repeat Purchases, 31 MKTG.
+SCI.
+277 (2012).